Batik Solo step by step

-Batik solo step by step is the way how to make batik Solo style or motif.
+How to make Batik of Solo step by step is the way to make a batik Solo style or motif.

-As we know that Solo or Surakarta is one of the largest batik producers in Indonesia
+As we know Solo or Surakarta is one of the largest batik producers in Indonesia

 Moreover nowadays, Batik Solo becoming popular because there is a fashion expo in Paris, France